AG Shapiro Announces New Grant to Combat Gun Straw Purchases in Philadelphia

 PHILADELPHIA—Attorney General Josh Shapiro today announced that the Office of Attorney General is providing Operation LIPSTICK with a $123,000 grant.
 With this grant, Operation LIPSTICK will partner with Mothers in Charge to implement outreach initiatives for women in the Philadelphia area to educate them about the dangers of straw purchases.

 Straw purchasing is when one individual buys a gun on behalf of another individual who is unable to purchase their own gun legally.
 Straw purchasing is the most common channel identified in trafficking investigations.
 Data from a national survey of firearm licensees suggests that there are more than 30,000 attempted straw purchases each year.
-Women in particular make up 80% of straw purchasers nationwide.
 In Philadelphia alone, the Gun Violence Task Force—a collaboration between the Office of Attorney General and the Philadelphia District Attorney’s Office—opens an average of 25 straw purchasing cases a month.

 Operation Lipstick, which stands for Ladies Involved in Putting a Stop to Inner-City Killing, is the only program in the country of its kind.
 It successfully works to prevent women from straw purchasing, purchasing firearms for prohibited purchasers including convicted felons.
 In Boston, Operation LIPSTICK helped achieve a 33% reduction in gun crimes by women.